310mc/https-310mc.github.io-tl/source/_posts/motor_show/snails_pace.md

 {% endbubble %}

 {% bubble Shinobu %}
 Huh?!
 Don’t speak of something so terrifying!
-Taichou-dono[^7] would faint if he heard you!
+Taichou-dono would faint if he heard you![^3]

 Ah— I meant <em>Morisawa</em>-dono when I said that!